Comparing Vericity (VERY) and Its Competitors

 |Vericity Competitors

-Vericity’s competitors have higher revenue and earnings than Vericity.
-Vericity is trading at a higher price-to-earnings ratio than its competitors, indicating that it is currently more expensive than other companies in its industry.
+Vericity’s rivals have higher revenue and earnings than Vericity.
+Vericity is trading at a higher price-to-earnings ratio than its rivals, indicating that it is currently more expensive than other companies in its industry.

+This table compares Vericity and its rivals’ net margins, return on equity and return on assets.

 Summary